by Theleaders-Online | December 16, 2021 3:00 am

 Nature in the palm oil industry.
 Photo by Uti Heriansyah.

-Since 2015, Sinar Mas Agribusiness and Food has had 100 percent visibility on all of the supplier mills who deliver palm oil to our six refineries.
-Having a comprehensive view of all Sinar Mas Agribusiness and Food’s suppliers, sub-suppliers and the linkages between them, allows the company to collaborate and invest to make the entire supply chain more resilient and more sustainable.
+Since 2015, GAR has had 100 percent visibility on all of the supplier mills who deliver palm oil to our six refineries.
+Having a comprehensive view of all GAR’s suppliers, sub-suppliers and the linkages between them, allows the company to collaborate and invest to make the entire supply chain more resilient and more sustainable.

-In addition to the traceability effort, the company conducts regular monitoring and assessment of its suppliers of crude palm oil (CPO) and palm kernel oil (PKO), to ensure they understand and comply with the principles of sustainability within the GAR Social and Environmental Policy (GSEP).
+In addition to the traceability effort, GAR conducts regular monitoring and assessment of its suppliers of crude palm oil (CPO) and palm kernel oil (PKO), to ensure they understand and comply with the principles of sustainability within the GAR Social and Environmental Policy (GSEP).

 “Thanks to the SMART REACH – Remote Engagement, Assessment and Conference (call) from Home programme via a video conference, from March 2020 to October 2021, we conducted assessments of around 72 palm oil mills (PKS).
 This number is double compared to the total direct site visits in the same period we did last year,” said Wahyu W. Wijayanti, Head of Traceable and Transparent Production.